CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/tb_1.md

 ## Confirming a Project

 You need to confirm your project by  **the end of Friday Week 5 (18th October)**.
-This will involve agreeing a project name and rough description of the project with a supervisor and submitting this in a form.
-The title and description can change before the start of TB2, but you will not be able to change your supervisor unless there is a serious issue - if that happens, please [contact Mike and Sarah](/contact).
+This will involve agreeing a project name with a supervisor and submitting this in a form.
+The title and even the overall project can change before the start of TB2, but you will not be able to change your supervisor unless there is a serious issue - if that happens, please [contact Mike and Sarah](/contact).